Fax/FogbugzClient/README.markdown

 # Fogbugz client

-A simple client implemented in C# that access Fogbugz by allowing you to send command objects to a library.
+A simple client implemented in C# that accesses Fogbugz by allowing you to send command objects to a library.

 ## A simple example